-The QFC Regulatory Authority, while promoting the QFC as a centre for fair and ethical business, also has a statutory objective to minimise the extent to which firms can be used in connection with any type of financial crime.
-In keeping with its anti-money laundering (AML) and combating the financing of terrorism (CFT) objectives, the QFC Regulatory Authority maintains a dedicated unit for this purpose that monitors risks arising from financial crime, set the agenda for enhanced AML/CFT supervision of firms and to continue the process of effective implementation of the AML/CFT law and rules among others.
+The QFC Regulatory Authority has a statutory objective to minimise the extent to which firms can be used in connection with any type of financial crime.
+In keeping with its anti-money laundering (AML) and combating the financing of terrorism (CFT) objectives, the QFC Regulatory Authority maintains a dedicated unit for this purpose.
+The Unit monitors risks arising from financial crime, sets the agenda for enhanced AML/CFT supervision of firms and continues the process of effective implementation of the AML/CFT requirements.

 The Regulatory Authority has issued two Rulebooks that regulate AML/CFT within the QFC.
 The Anti-Money Laundering and Combating Terrorist Financing Rules 2010 and the Anti-Money Laundering and Combating Terrorist Financing (General Insurance) Rules 2012 are collectively referred to as the “AML/CFT Rules”.
 These Rules apply to all authorised firms and DNFBPs, including financial services firms and other professional services firms such as lawyers, auditors, accountants and trust service providers.